Dental Model Die

 - Support Height: 1.5 – 2.0 mm

-- The bottom will be flat, so there is not as much concern for finding the local minimum points.
-However, the part will be tilted enough that more supports are required on the side that the die is tilted toward.
+- The bottom is flat, so there is not as much concern for finding the local minimum points.
+However, the part is at an angle and more supports are necessary on the side to which the die is tilted.

 - The bottom of the die will have at least one local minimum point, and if there is a friction node, at least one more point will appear above the friction node.
 This orientation may require supports for the overhangs, but usually fewer than the angled orientation.

-If your supports are too close together, move their bottoms so the supports have an angle and there is some separation between the bottoms of all supports.
+If the supports are too close together, move the bottom of each support so that there is an angle and there is a space between the bottoms of all supports.

-Ackuretta recommends adding a base to almost all supported prints.
-Adding a base allows the print to stick to the build platform securely, and it makes the print easier to remove during post processing.
+We strongly recommend adding a base to your model because it allows the print to securely attach to the build platform.
+A base also makes the print easier to remove during processing.

 - If you use the General support setting, Alpha 3D automatically adds a small base to every support.
 This small base is sufficient for most prints.